 Some advanced companies are also starting to track the root cause, intent and contributing factors to the behavior that caused the issue.
 This allows organizations to really identify what lead to noncompliance and consider preventive measures that address these underlying causes and mitigate future misconduct.

-My last piece of advice, ask questions.
-Your Account Manager is your partner and are just as invested in the success of your rollout as you are.
-Your Account Manager will assist you in providing best practice guidance and if needed, getting you additional resources to help along the way.
-The partnership should not end once rollout is complete, they should be available for questions and help whenever needed, even months or years after implementation.
+Our last piece of advice: ask questions.
+Your whistleblower hotline vendor is your partner, and should be just as invested in the success of your rollout as you are.
+That partnership means providing best practice guidance and if needed, getting you additional resources to help along the way.
+The partnership should not end once rollout is complete, your vendor team should be available for questions and help whenever needed, even months or years after implementation.